qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 appear in the list of algorithms that you can find in the modeler dialog.
 On the other hand some algorithms are specific to the modeler.
-Those algorithm are located within the group 'Modeler Tools'.
+Those algorithms are located within the group 'Modeler Tools'.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.